-- Three of the top five airlines;1 - Five of the top 10 telecom companies;2 - Two of the top three logistics companies;3 - Top two global hotel companies; 4 - Top three insurance companies;5 - Two of the three largest credit reporting agencies; 6 and - Three of the top 10 consumer goods companies.7 - 1 The Points Guy; see the section titled "Industry, Market and Other Data." - 2 Yahoo!
-Finance; see the section titled "Industry, Market and Other Data." - PaySpace Magazine; see the section titled "Industry, Market and Other Data." - 4 Business Chief; see the section titled "Industry, Market and Other Data." - Insurance Business America; see the section titled "Industry, Market and Other Data." - 6 Investopedia; see the section titled "Industry, Market and Other Data." - 7 Consumer Goods Technology; see the section titled "Industry, Market and Other Data."
+- Three of the top five airlines;

+- Five of the top 10 telecom companies;

+- Two of the top three logistics companies;

+- Top two global hotel companies;16

+- 13 14 The Points Guy; see the section titled "Industry, Market and Other Data.'

+- Yahoo!
+Finance; see the section titled "Industry, Market and Other Data.
+15 PaySpace Magazine; see the section titled "Industry, Market and Other Data."

+- 16 Business Chief; see the section titled "Industry, Market and Other Data.